 (1) political economy of development

 (2) the cultural politics of development

-You should make sure you indicate clearly on your application why you consider Global Development Studies at Queen’s a good place to pursue research in your specific interests.
+ou should make sure you indicate clearly on your application why you consider Global Development Studies at Queen’s a good place to pursue research in your main interest areas.

 How do we make our decisions about who to admit?

-Entry into our programme is highly competitive.
-Transcripts and scholastic letters of reference will be used to determine the most academically qualified and suitable candidates.
+Entry into our program is highly competitive.
+Transcripts and academic letters of reference will be used to determine the most qualified and suitable candidates.
 We also look to admit students who demonstrate strong research potential and are a good fit with our areas of expertise and who fall within our areas of supervisory capacity.

-While we run a academically-orientated program, additional selection criteria may include: experience in research or development practice; written and/or spoken language skills other than English (particularly languages spoken in the global South or in aboriginal communities in Canada).
+While we run a academically-orientated program, additional selection criteria may include: experience in practical development or community-orientated programmes; written and/or spoken language skills other than English (particularly languages spoken in the global South or in aboriginal communities in Canada).